long con magazine is a canadian quarterly for art about art.

 2

-We exist entirely online, so it's very helpful for us to know which social media platforms, websites, or previous previous contributors are helping artists discover us.
+long con magazine exists entirely online, so it's very helpful for us to know which social media platforms, websites, or previous contributors are helping writers and artists discover us.

-For collaborations: enter the names of all collaborators or the name of the artist collective.
+Collectives: enter the name of each member or the name of the collective.

-For collaborations: enter the best email address for contacting all collaborators.
+Collectives: enter the email address of each member or the best email address for contacting all collaborators.

-Write the biographical statement in the 3rd person (not using "I"/"we") and include your pronouns ("they"/"she"/"he" or similar).
+Write your biographical statement in the 3rd person (not using "I"/"we") and include your pronouns ("they"/"she"/"he" or similar).

-For collaborations: enter short bios for each collaborator or the description of the artist collective with list of members.
+Collectives: enter short bios for each member or the description of the collective (ideally with list of members).

-Your background and experiences (especially those posing barriers to artistic creation or recognition) will help our editors make more informed decisions when curating an issue.
-Your additional notes will not be published.
+Your additional notes will not be published, but your backgrounds and experiences (especially those posing barriers to artistic creation or recognition) may help our editors make more informed decisions when curating an issue.

 Because long con magazine is a digital publication, our ability to tag contributors in promotional social media posts is crucial to sharing the work in each issue.
-If you use any of the below platforms to share your artwork or to connect with other artists, please consider entering your profile URL(s) or handle(s) and following @longconmag.
+If you use Instagram or Bluesky to share your writing or artwork or to connect with others, please consider entering your profile URL(s) and following us (@longconmagazine).

 2. Submission